olehyev138/diverst-devv/docs/devops/environment-initialization.md

 Terraform will import this key pair into AWS & use it to allow authentication with the bastion & EB servers.

-_TODO: define workflow for adding key to password manager_
+Upload both the public & private key files as attachments to the secure note.

 #### D) Creating a new Terraform environment module